renovate-bot/khulnasoft-lab-_-vulx/docs/docs/supply-chain/attestation/rekor.md

     To get more detail, please refer to the Rekor project's [documentation](https://github.com/sigstore/rekor#public-instance).

 ### Scan a non-packaged binary
-Trivy calculates the digest of the `bat` binary and searches for the SBOM attestation by the digest in Rekor.
+Vul calculates the digest of the `bat` binary and searches for the SBOM attestation by the digest in Rekor.
-If it is found, Trivy uses that for vulnerability scanning.
+If it is found, Vul uses that for vulnerability scanning.

 ```bash
 $ vul fs --sbom-sources rekor ./bat-v0.20.0-x86_64-apple-darwin/bat